Towerism/morphling/game-server/server/gamelogic/README.md

 `game-server/games` directory.

 ## Game_engine
-The engine must initialize model, controller, and model serialization algorithm.
+The engine must initialize the model, controller, and model serialization algorithm.
 It must also construct the players and give them to the model.
 All of this is done in the `initialize` method of `Game_engine`. `Tictactwo_engine` is an example subclass of `Game_engine`.
-Here is what its `initialize` function look like.
+Here is what its `initialize` function look like:

 ```c++
 Controller* Tictactwo_engine::initialize(std::string p1_name, std::string p2_name) {
   auto p1 = new Tictactwo_player(p1_name, new Game_object('X'));